Dalmaik Church was used

 It has been a long and eventful journey for the parishes of Drumoak and Durris.
 Since we began a new chapter as a united parish we have continued to reach out and harness the spirit of togetherness and community.
 Not only have we been involved in the local community but the work of the Church has seen us get involved abroad in Malawi (2005), the Holy Land (2008) and Romania (2009).

 There are certainly many challenges that face Drumoak-Durris Church as we plan our course for the future, but we aim to keep the Church very much active within the community we serve.
-We have ambitious and exciting plans to transform our church building in Drumoak to provide modern community use facilities available to everyone.
-You can find out more about this project on the renovation page.

 Our Church has never just been about buildings, but more importantly, it has been about the people who have helped to support the work it has carried out within the parish and beyond over the centuries.
 With God's guidance, we pray that we can continue on this journey together and reach out to bring God's love, peace and joy to all.